RM-Terrell/RM-Terrell.github.io/_posts/2023-04-13-setting-up-a-new-macbook.md

 ### Homebrew

-Homebrew is going to power all of the installs ran below so start with that.
+Homebrew is going to power many of the installs ran below so start with that.
 Install info and docs can be found [here](https://brew.sh/) or just run

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"